Can Medicaid Take Life Insurance From Beneficiary?

 Firstly, it’s important to note that Medicaid can only recover funds from a deceased beneficiary’s estate to reimburse for the medical expenses covered by the program.
 Life insurance policies are typically not considered part of the beneficiary’s estate, and therefore, Medicaid cannot directly take the life insurance proceeds.

 However, there is a caveat.
 If the beneficiary is named as the owner of the life insurance policy, Medicaid may consider the policy as a countable asset.
-This means that the policy’s cash value or face value could be included in the beneficiary’s assets and affect their eligibility for Medicaid.
+This means that the policy’s cash or face value could be included in the beneficiary’s assets and affect their eligibility for Medicaid.
 It’s crucial to consult with a qualified attorney or financial advisor to understand the rules and regulations specific to your situation.

 What happens to life insurance when a Medicaid beneficiary passes away?